BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 ## Oh yes, those DLLs

 All Windows programs built with Visual Studio require a passel of DLLs (Dynamic Link Libraries).
 If you are the developer who has Visual Studio, you have those DLL's “and there is no problem” — *for you*.
-But if you build an installer and a user who does not have Visual Studio (as most don’t), your app will fail to run, noting missing DLLs.
+But if you build an installer and a user who does not have Visual Studio (as most don’t) tries it, your app will fail to run, noting missing DLLs.
 You have two choices: you can pack all the “redistributable” DLLs in your installer, or somehow convey an out-of-band message to your users to download DLLs from Microsoft themselves, which is not a popular activity.
 You need a second machine or willing friend to quality-assure this.

 Microsoft currently prefers the second method, because it allows them to fix bugs in the DLLs; cached DLLs do not get fixed.
 The NXSYS Installer thumbs its nose at Microsoft and packs a dozen DLLs (less than 1 megabyte) on-board, that go into the NXSYS Installation directory.
 The Installer *builder* expects them to be in
 ~~~